 Interested in hiking this part of the Florida Trail as a series of day hikes with a group?
 Join the annual Big O Hike around Lake Okeechobee, held every year during Thanksgiving Week, for all or part of the 9 day walk around Florida’s largest lake.
 It’s Florida’s longest running and most social hiking event.

-Presently, the Army Corps of Engineers is doing reconstructive work on several portions of the dike, including between Clewiston and South Bay, and Moore Haven and Liberty Point.
-Please see these details on how to get around those spots if the dike is closed to hiking.
+Presently, the Army Corps of Engineers is doing reconstructive work on two portions of the dike: north of Levee Park in Clewiston and between Moore Haven and Nicodemus Slough.
 (See the current closure map)

 FT symbols indicate trailheads and access points.
 Click on symbols for details and directions.